 You may also like: The one coronavirus video everyone must watch

-Even if the password is hashed, meaning it’s been scrambled, there are programs that will reveal it in seconds.
-This means anyone in the chat who has bad intentions could access your Windows username and password.
+Even if the password is hashed, meaning it’s been scrambled, some programs will reveal it in seconds.
+This means anyone in the chat with bad intentions could access your Windows username and password.